Danse avec les stars, la tournée: Tour 2017

 Fourth tour had 28 shows, 27 in France and one in Belgium, like last year.
 The venues were mostly the same as on previous year but the order had slightly been changed.
 The judges for the tour were Jean-Marc Généreux, Chris Marques and Jacklyn Spencer, except on the Le grand show which had Jean-Marc Généreux, Chris Marques, Fauve Hautot and Marie-Claude Pietragalla.

 Alizée and Laurent Maistret were the only celebrities to join all the 28 shows of the tour.

 Participants 2017

 Along the regular dancers, Philippe Candeloro, Baptiste Giabiconi, Brian Joubert, Camille Lou, Laurent Ournac, Shy'm and Tal participated for Le grand show held in Clermont-Ferrand on 4 February.
 Camille Lou made an appearance also in Orléans, 3 February, but she was not part of the competition.
-Philippe Candeloro participated in Toulouse and Bordeux, he did not participate the competition.
+Philippe Candeloro participated in Toulouse and Bordeaux, he did not participate the competition.

 Shows 2017

 The show on 4 February in Clermont-Ferrand is a special televised show, including 11 celebrities and four judges (Fauve Hautot, Jean-Marc Généreux, Marie-Claude Pietragalla and Chris Marques).
 The show is broadcast live on TF1 channel in France.